Jetton processing

 Jetton master smart contract

-The jetton master smart contract stores general information about the jetton (including the total supply, a metadata link, or the metadata itself).
+Jetton master smart contract: Stores general information about the jetton, such as total supply, a metadata link, or the metadata itself.

-It is possible for any user to create a counterfeit clone of a valuable jetton (using an arbitrary name, ticker, image, etc.) that is nearly identical to the original.
-Thankfully, counterfeit jettons are distinguishable by their addresses and can be identified quite easily.
+Anyone can create a counterfeit version of a valuable jetton by using an arbitrary name, ticker, or image that closely resembles the original.
+However, counterfeit jettons can be identified by their addresses.

-To retrieve more specific Jetton data use contract's get method get_jetton_data().
+To retrieve specific jetton data, use the contract's get_jetton_data()

 This method returns the following data:

-It is also possible to use the method /jetton/masters from the Toncenter API to retrieve the already decoded Jetton data and metadata.
-We have also developed methods for (js) tonweb and (js) ton-core/ton, (go) tongo and (go) tonutils-go, (python) pytonlib and many other SDKs.
+method to retrieve already decoded jetton data and metadata.
+We have also developed methods for (js) tonweb and (js) ton-core/ton, (go) tongo and (go) tonutils-go, (python) pytonlib, and many other SDK.

 import TonWeb from "tonweb";